Package 'gamlss.prepdata'

 min.values

-the minimal value distinct values befor warning
+the minimal value distinct values before warning

 min.levels